ylhyra/ylhyra_content/not_data/content/course/a1/02/02-Yes.md

 *You didn’t hear what the other person said
 *You just ''can’t believe'' what the other person said

-The manner in which it is said is a bit harsh, and therefore many students feel that it sounds agressive or rude.
+The manner in which it is said is a bit harsh, and therefore many students feel that it sounds aggressive or rude.
 That's not the case at all, "ha?" is a very normal word and is not rude at all.
 It is used both between friends and in professional settings.

 Remember that you don't say "Could you repeat that?" or "Would you mind talking a bit slower?", you just say "Ha?".